 6. Silky Smooth Legs

 Some safety razors even come with adjustable razor blades which allow you to change the blade exposure to a lower setting.
-This is perfect for those just starting out into the world of safety razors and want to have worry-free shaving experience.
+This is perfect for those just starting out into the world of safety razors and wants to have a worry-free shaving experience.